 Let’s start with some basic definitions.

 Adderall is the trade name for combination drug called mixed amphetamine salts.
 It contains four salts of amphetamine in both are dextro and levo enantiomers of amphetamine.

 Increased dopamine causes “feel good” effects, which are recorded in the brain’s reward system.
 The increased norepinephrine speeds the brain’s response time to stimuli for people who don’t suffer with ADHD or narcolepsy.
 On the other hand, someone with ADHD does not experience these stimulant effects.

 What is Ritalin?

-Ritalin is the brand name for methylphenidate, another central nervous system stimulant.
+Ritalin is a central nervous system (CNS) stimulant medication.
+Methylphenidate is believed to work by blocking the reuptake of dopamine and norepinephrine by neurons.
 Ritalin works differently than Adderall — it blocks the reuptake of dopamine at the synapses, acting as a re-uptake inhibitor.

 This produces similar effects as Adderall through a different method.
 The subtle differences in approach to regulating brain chemistry can produce slight variations in effectiveness for individuals with ADHD, which is why they’re both available as options.